 Harpa Concert Hall

-Harpa Concert Hall is the first purpose built concert venue in the city of Reykjavik.
+Harpa Concert Hall is the first purpose-built concert venue in the city of Reykjavik.
 Since opening its doors in 2011, it has welcomed over 1.7 million guests.
-World-class acoustics cater for all genres from classical, opera and jazz to pop and rock music.
+World-class acoustics cater to all genres from classical, opera and jazz to pop and rock music.
 Many internationally renowned singers, musicians and conductors have performed in this impressive facility.
 These include Björk, Jamie Cullum and Tony Bennett, to name a few.

 Maximus Musicus, the country’s most famous mouse, also lives here and shares his love for music and the concert hall with his young audience.
 His stories are specially adapted with music from the symphony orchestra.

 As well as a cultural hub, the hall is also a multi-purpose conference facility with three large halls and an additional flexible room catering to intimate performances, shows and banquets.
 The rooms can host 200 to 1,800 people.
 Learn more about this architectural delight on a guided tour of the building.
 Tours are held once a day and take 45 minutes.
 There are also various dining options and shops to browse.

 Radisson Blu 1919 Hotel, Reykjavik is a 10-minute walk from the East Harbor and Harpa Concert Hall.
 Enjoy the hotel’s elegant 1919 Restaurant and Bar before a musical performance or show, or take advantage of access to meeting rooms and additional business facilities when attending an event there.